Other than constipated goldfish, “swim bladder disease” is a very common home diagnosis. Or the more common vernacular, “My fish has swim bladder.”

 Goldfish are supposed to have a two chambered swim bladder, but due to their anatomy, these fancy varieties have limited space in their coelomic cavities.
 This sets them up for buoyancy issues from birth.

 Goldfish and koi are also physostomous fish, meaning that they inflate their swim bladders by having a pneumatic duct between their esophagus and swim bladder.
 When they eat at the surface, it encourages air to enter the swim bladder.
 This is the main reason we see swim bladder issues.
-Goldfish are voracious eaters and if too much air gets sucked in, they can have positive buoyancy issues.
+Goldfish are prone to positive buoyancy disorders because they are voracious eaters, sucking in lots of air at feeding time.

 Fish with negative buoyancy may not have enough room in their body to support a larger swim bladder.
 However, being negatively buoyant is much safer than positively buoyant.
-Fish stuck at the surface are prone to air ulcerations where the skin starts to break down by being exposed to long periods of air.
+Air ulcerations can occur when a fish is stuck at the surface for extended periods of time.
+This occurs where the skin starts to break down by being exposed to long periods of air.

 External floats, such as those praised on YouTube, must be designed with the fish’s external surface in mind.
 Anything that rubs up against the skin will disrupt the protective mucus coat and cause secondary infection.
 Any float attachment will be TEMPORARY.
 We only apply them to get fish the surface to naturally inflate their swim bladder.
 We can take air out surgically, but we cannot add it in case the swim bladder ruptures.

 If your fish is showing signs of negative or positive buoyancy, CHECK YOUR WATER QUALITY FIRST.
-Only 10% of our goldfish cases are primarily caused by the swim bladder.
+Only 10% of our goldfish cases are primary issues concerning the swim bladder.
 The other 90% are water quality, diet, maintenance or bullying/trauma.
 Do NOT add a float without proper surgical prep in order to minimize infection.